Boundary conditions and anomalies of conformal field theories in 1+1 dimensions

 \section{Acknowledgements}

 L.~L. sincerely thanks Shu-heng Shao and Yunqin Zheng for helpful discussion on the intrinsically gapless topological phase.
 L.~L. is supported by Global Science Graduate Course (GSGC) program at the University of Tokyo.
 C.-T.~H. is supported by the Yushan (Young) Scholar Program of the Ministry of Education in Taiwan under grant NTU-111VV016.
-Y.~Y. thanks the sponsorship from Yangyang Development Fund.
+Y.~Y. thanks the sponsorship from Yangyang Development Fund and Xiaomi Young Talents Program.
 This work was supported in part by MEXT/JSPS KAKENHI Grants Nos.
-JP17H06462, JP19H01808, and JP23H01094, and by JST CREST Grant No. JPMJCR19T2. \\
+JP17H06462, JP19H01808, and JP23H01094, JP23K25791, and by JST CREST Grant No. JPMJCR19T2. \\